* Does not include climbing permit

 Dinner usually begins with soup and ends with dessert, followed by a round of hot drinks.
 Healthy one-pot meals, incorporating fresh local food whenever practical, are served as the main course.
 One typical main course dinner might be spaghetti with sausage and fresh vegetables.
 Another meal might be chicken fajitas with cheese, tortillas, onions, and peppers.
 There are limitations, but the menu is planned to offer good variety and ample portions.

+Additionally, we recommend some previous experience on higher mountains.
 Simply put, climbers will usually perform better, be more prepared, and able to enjoy the experience more, if one has climbed other mountains before attempting Aconcagua.
 The altitude, length of trip (14 days on the mountain), the remoteness of the area, and the heavy backpacks, all contribute to make this a demanding trip.

 Recommended climbing experiences prior to Aconcagua include climbs which allow climbers to experience moderate altitude with minimal technical difficulty: